-Non-profit organisations face stricter regulations on budgets and spending compared to for-profit companies, which necessitates a different approach to Strategic Climate Funds for these types of GCC members.
+Non-profit organisations are regulated differently to for-profit companies, which necessitates a different approach to Strategic Climate Funds for these types of GCC members.
 In this updated policy we have included new guidance to support non-profit art organisations in setting up an SCF.
 However, it is important to clarify that GCC does not expect all non-profit art organisations to immediately dedicate their limited resources to new environmental initiatives, but guidance exists for those that do.

 As a charity, GCC is acutely aware of the difficulties in funding a non-profit, particularly in the current landscape characterised by uncertainty, cuts, long-lead funding cycles, and increasing overheads, compounded by global economic turbulence.
 We appreciate these challenges and understand that it may take time for certain organisations to implement new initiatives like SCFs.
-That said, we are in the midst of an environmental emergency and responding to that accordingly, in a way that is appropriate to the organisation in question, should be a priority for all of us.

-GCC also acknowledges that - depending on the structure of certain organisations - it might be challenging to get top-level support for any additional annual spending, however it is calculated.
-For organisations in this position, GCC recommends considering possibilities for additional fundraising specifically to finance internal spending of an SCF if it isn't possible to allocate funds from existing budgets (as opposed to fundraising in order to donate to a third party, which GCC would not recommend and is outlined further below).
+Depending on the structure of certain organisations it might be challenging to get top-level support for any additional annual spending.
+For organisations in this position, GCC recommends only considering following the SCF guidance if it were possible to finance them via additional fundraising.

 For non-profits that are in a position to set up their own SCF, GCC recommends calculating contributions based on a small percentage of annual 'unrestricted funds', if 'revenue' does not feel like an appropriate metric.
-However the funds are raised, GCC recommends that non-profit organisations should focus spending on 'internal investments' over 'external donations' as - depending on the type of organisation and the country in which they operate - there may be restrictions on charities and non-profits making donations to third parties.
+However the funds are raised, GCC recommends that non-profit organisations should undertake spending on 'internal investments' over 'external donations' as - depending on the type of organisation and the country in which they operate - there may be restrictions on charities and non-profits making donations to third parties.
 Even when such payments are possible, they may not make sense for one charity to donate to another due to potential conflicts of interest and reputational risks.
 For these reasons, GCC advises non-profit art organisations to prioritise internal investments over external donations to third-party environmental initiatives.